 1 x submersible pump, with 1.4 m (4 ft 6 in) water head

-Step 6.
 The urn used must also be waterproof, except for the hole you need for the pipework.
 Seal any other holes with epoxy putty and allow to dry thoroughly.
-Paint the container if you wish.
+Paint your flowing urn container if you wish.
 This one has a rag-rolled finish in shades of terracotta.

-Step 8.
-Position the urn on the plastic pot so that the tubing extends through it, and join the tubing to the pump connection.
+Position the flowing urn on the plastic pot so that the tubing extends through it, and join the tubing to the pump connection.
 Make sure the pot and urn are level.

-Step 10.
-Fill the urn with water, connect the power and switch it on to start the water flowing.
+Fill the urn with water, connect the power and switch it on to start the water flowing urn.